 Close to the Old City or Medina of Casablanca, the mosque was completed in the 1990s, but it is a masterpiece of traditional mosaic, tile work, architecture and design.
 It is the second biggest mosque on the planet, and has a courtyard large enough to fit eighty thousand worshipers at once!

 Every inch of the mosque has been elaborately decorated, and it took more than ten thousand skilled artisans to complete it.
 It is on a bay overlooking the sea as well, making it a stunning spot for all visitors.
 It is one of the best places to visit in Casablanca, but Non-Muslims will need a guided tour.
+Not surprisingly, you will see this mosque featured in many of our Egypt and Morocco Tours.

 Those interested in all of the religious buildings in the city may want to take a look at the Cathedrals of Sacre Coeur and Notre Dame de Lourdes.
 The Cathedral of Sacred Heart is less than 100 years old but was built to fit in with the locale.
 It is in need of restoration, but worthy of a visit.
 The Notre Dame de Lourdes site has one of the most stunning pieces of stained glass in the country.